Choi-SeokHeum/sample/OffBoardProviderREADME.md

         $ qmake -r -spec linux-g++
         $ make
-        # make install
+        $ make install

 After the installation, you can find binary(OffBoardProviderTestApp) and other files(sample JSON files) to be transderred to the RVIServer in deploy directory.

 ### Run
 Prepare a terminal window and navigate to the deploy directory of test.
-Before run application, run the RVIServer on the CDL-Daemon and add library search path for `OffBoardProvider` library to the `LD_LIBRARY_PATH` using following command in terminal:
+Before run application, run the `RVIServer` on the CDL-Daemon and add library search path for `OffBoardProvider` library to the `LD_LIBRARY_PATH` using following command in terminal:

         $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

 Run OffBoardProviderTestApp on the terminal.

+        $ ../deploy
         $ ./OffBoardProviderTestApp

+The OffBoardProvider transfers JSON files stored vehicleData to the `RVIServer` with RVI.